-Canopy kelp area exhibited spatiotemporally distinct patterns in the three regions of the study area from 1989-2015 (Fig. 2b,d,f).
+Canopy kelp area exhibited spatiotemporally distinct patterns in the three regions of the study area from 1989-2015 (Fig. 2d,e,f).
 Kelp area showed substantial interannual variation both at the individual sites and the coastwide scale (Fig. 1; see also (Pfister et al. 2017)).
 While the area of kelp in absolute terms varied substantially among sites within a region (Table 3; Pfister et al. 2017), kelp trends varied predominantly by region within the Olympic coast.
 At the furthest north sites, kelp area indices showed no clear long-term trends but with notably higher interannual variability at Tatoosh Island than Neah Bay and Chibadehl Rocks inside the Strait of Juan de Fuca (Fig. 2d; note that Neah Bay and Chibadehl Rocks are in the same kelp monitoring strata (Fig. 1), and thus share a single kelp time-series).
 The central region had differences between sites (Fig. 2e) with canopy area at Cape Alava increasing from 1989 to 2000 before stabilizing and possibly declining in recent years.
 Point of the Arches and Anderson Point experienced decreases in the early 1990s before following a qualitative pattern similar to Cape Alava.
 The index of canopy area at Cape Alava was far less variable than the other two central sites.
 At the southerly sites, canopy area generally increased until the early 2000s before stabilizing or declining slightly (Fig. 2f); as with the central region (Fig. 2e), there were some differences in the signs of short-term trends across the four southern sites early in the time series, although the degree of interannual variability was fairly consistent across the sites.

 Connections between sea otters, invertebrates, and kelp

 We detected differences in the kelp growth rate between periods with 2002-15 having approximately 5% reduced annual growth rate from the 1989-2002 period (difference between periods of 0.053, p =0.012; Fig. 3).
-While the temporal effect is intriguing, more interesting is the interaction between sea otter growth rate, with both an estimated positive effect of sea otter growth rate on kelp during the earlier period (point estimate of slope = 0.285) and a negative effect of sea otters during the later period (point estimate = -0.507; interaction term p = 0.045).
+While the temporal effect is intriguing, more interesting is the interaction with sea otter growth rate.
+Sea otter growth rate had a positive effect on kelp during the earlier period (point estimate of slope = 0.285) but a negative effect during the later period (point estimate = -0.507; interaction term p = 0.045).
 There was no support for regional variation in kelp growth after accounting for other factors (p = 0.128).
 The model considering only a single time period found no effect of sea otters on kelp (p = 0.40) but differences in kelp growth rate among regions (p = 0.024).
-This result shows how the temporal context can substantively alters the interpretation of mechanisms driving kelp growth.
+This result shows how the temporal context can substantively alter the interpretation of mechanisms driving kelp growth.